 - 3 Administrative Staff Members, including members of the Committee on Undergraduate Organizations and at least one staff member related to the organization’s mission

-- 3 Students, including at least 1 Student Organization Consultant and 1 UOC Finance Manager.
+- 3 Students, including at least 1 Student Organization Consultant and 1 UOFC Finance Manager.

 During each organization’s 10-minute Committee presentation, the organization’s leadership should touch on and be ready to answer questions about: